makersacademy/airport_challenge/MYREADME.md

-    User Story 1 - Land Plane
+    - Land Plane -
     - Write classes for Airport and Airplane.
     - Write airport test that expects Airport to respond to land function.
     - Write user story test that tells a plane to land and confirm that it has landed.

-    User Story 2 - Takeoff Plane
+    - Take off Plane -
     - Define method for airplane taking off.
     - Write airport test that expect Airport to respond to take_off function.
     - Write user story test that tells an airplane to take off and confirm that it has taken off.

-    User Story 3 - Prevent landing when the airport is full
+    - Prevent landing when the airport is full -
     - define method for full?, making it so airplanes cannot land if the airport is full.
     - initialize capacity

+    - Prevent landing when weather is stormy -
+    - define method for stormy?
+    - raise error if airplane tries to land while stormy

-    User Story 4 - Prevent takeoff when weather is stormy User Story 5 - Prevent landing when weather is stormy
+    - Prevent take off when weather is stormy -
+    - raise error when airplane tries to take off while weather is stormy
+    - plane only takes off while sunny.

+    COVERAGE: 97.78%  -- program not running as intended.
+Errors are not raised when at full capacity or while trying to land while weather is story.
+Not sure what I am missing.